kimdoseok/hrs_sample/README.md

 ```

 ## Features
-- **Pure python sample.**  It dosen't need to install other library.
+- **Pure php sample.**  It dosen't need to install other library.
 It was built with built-in libaraies that comes with php.
 - **Sqlite Database.**  It makes this sample runs without any other database configuration.
 It generates sql schema automatically.
 - **Phpunit.**  It has phpunit test class.
 Also it shows how to use this restful api.